Jeffrey Hoag, MD, MS, FCCP

-Board certified in pulmonary disease, critical care and internal medicine, Dr. Hoag earned a medical degree from Virginia Commonwealth University in Richmond, Virginia.
-He completed a master’s degree in physiology/biophysics at Virginia Commonwealth and a bachelor’s degree in biology at the University of Richmond.
+Board certified in pulmonary medicine, critical care medicine, palliative care, hospice medicine and internal medicine, Dr. Hoag earned his medical degree from Virginia Commonwealth University in Richmond, Virginia, where he also received a Master of Science degree in physiology.
+His bachelor’s degree is in biology from the University of Richmond.

-Dr. Hoag completed an internal medicine internship and residency at Virginia Commonwealth, where he received awards for scholarship and an outstanding residency.
-He went on to complete a pulmonary/critical care fellowship at The Johns Hopkins University.
+Dr. Hoag completed an internal medicine internship and residency at Virginia Commonwealth University Hospital, where he received awards for scholarship and as an outstanding resident.
+He completed fellowship training in pulmonary and critical care medicine at The Johns Hopkins University in Baltimore.

-Dr. Hoag is an assistant professor of medicine/pulmonary and critical care medicine for Drexel University College of Medicine in Philadelphia.
+Dr. Hoag is an Associate Professor of Medicine at Drexel University College of Medicine in Philadelphia.
 He has served on multiple committees for the university and its affiliated hospital, Hahnemann University Hospital, where he is also a pulmonologist and critical care physician.

 Dr. Hoag has been a principal and sub-investigator for multiple clinical trials.
-He has been published in journals such as Respiration and Chest, in addition to and the Journal of Bronchology and Interventional Pulmonology.
-He also serves as a reviewer for several clinical journals, including the New England Journal of Medicine, Southern Medical Journal and The Laryngoscope.
-He is a member of the American College of Chest Physicians, American Association for Bronchology and Interventional Pulmonology, American Thoracic Society and HHT Foundation International.
+He has been published in journals such as The American Journal of Respiratory and Critical Care Medicine, Chest, and Critical Care Medicine and the Journal of Bronchology and Interventional Pulmonology.
+He also serves as a reviewer for several clinical journals, and has been selected as a Best Doctor in America® for multiple years.
+He is a member of the American College of Chest Physicians, Society of Critical Care Medicine, and The American Thoracic Society.